EvanWang07/BaseTalonFXSwerveV2024/README.md

 &ensp;&ensp;1.
 CHANGED many arm constants to relate to the newly attached arm  <br> &ensp;&ensp;2.
 CHANGED the brake methods within Arms.java to use NeutralMode instead of StopMotor  <br> &ensp;&ensp;3.
 ADDED a new option to toggle the PID arm method used  <br> &ensp;&ensp;4.
-CHANGED Vision.java to become adapted to swerve drive, but only for tx  <br>
+CHANGED Vision.java to become adapted to swerve drive, but it is likely VERY bad as or right now  <br>
 **ISSUES & POTENTIAL ERRORS**:  <br>
 &ensp;&ensp;1. *Potential* issue with arm angle offset values bugging the code  <br> &ensp;&ensp;2.
 The original PID within the Arms.java instant command method **has accuracy issues**  <br>